 Strengths: Provision of a model that derives classical parameters of a functional response from the easily measured parameters body size and physical factors.
 Use of the model means that the parameters so not need to be estimated from observational predation data.
 Specific Evaluation: Title: 1) Line 1: Can “biomechanical” be changed to something more informative?
 Line 100 talks about physical properties, which seems like it should be in the title.

 We changed the title accordingly.
-The title is now: “Inferring size-based functional response in aquatic and terrestrial systems from the physical properties of the medium”.
+The title is now: “Inferring size-based functional responses from the physical properties of the medium”.

 Introduction: 2) Lines 52-58: Has this relationship of the FR to size already been well established?
 Need to focus on the novelty of this study.